mcmonte95/python-api-challenge/README.md

 3. **Mapping**:
    - Create a map visualization with a point for every city.
 Point size represents humidity.
-   - Add hotel names and country information in hover tooltips for each city.
+   - Filter down based on ideal conditions and add hotel names and country information in hover tooltips for each city on a second map.

 ## Repository Guide
 This repository contains the following key files and folders: